 Here in Canada, where industrial plants deal with, snow, at times extreme cold, wind, and wide swings in outdoor conditions, that idea of “rugged” and “reliable” sounds very enticing.
 To achieve that, you need both a good analyzer, and a good installation.

-this article we will discover together some installation tips.
+In this article, we will discover together some installation tips.

 Most gas analyzer installations need:

 - The analyzer to remain thermally stable during process analysis, typically a requirement of the detector technology.

 - The process gas to not change during the measurement cycle since you are assuming that gas inside the analyzer = the gas in the process.

 - The process gas flow through the analyzer detector chamber to be constant, typically a requirement of the detector technology.

 With Combustion gas, the temperatures are so extreme, this idea of a thermally constant and compositionally constant gas with an extracted sample is impossible to achieve.
 Nothing external can maintain the sampled gas at elevated combustion temperatures, for example 1400 °F. The sample gas is being extracted, the sample gas is being cooled, so vapour compounds in the combustion gas start condensing and solidifying.
 Not a big deal if what is being knocked out isn’t what you’re interested in measuring, and it’s in trace amounts, so it doesn’t shift the sample composition very much, but…….
 Compounds are condensing and solidifying.
 If you get a lot, the analyzer is plugged.
 That sure doesn’t sound “rugged” or “reliable”.

 How much solid deposition is there?
 That depends on the fuel being burned in the furnace: